 - A final report from their current supervisor concerning the suitability of the trainee for Leadership Accreditation.
-This report must be discussed between the supervisor and trainee prior to submission to the Accreditation Committee.
+This report must be discussed between the supervisor and trainee prior to submission to the Training Committee.

 - On completion of the Requirements of the Pathway, the Training Committee recommends to the BSANZ Board that the trainee be accredited as a BSANZ Leader.

 - Fees involved in supervision, observation and support of the applicant are a matter for negotiation between the relevant parties.
 The BSANZ does not determine the fee structure.

 - Entry into the Pathway for Balint Leadership Accreditation requires: